Larnx/Larnx_Back_End/README.md

 The Larnx executable can me run from the command line:

-Method 1: Execute Video Processing Pipeline Path/To/Larnx/Executable/Larnx_Back_End.exe 1 Path/To/Source/Video/ProcessMe.mp4 Output/Path/outputVideo.mp4
+Method 1: Execute Video Processing Pipeline\n
-Please use apropriate "1" in first argument to specify command as Method 1.
+Path/To/Larnx/Executable/Larnx_Back_End.exe 1 Path/To/Source/Video/ProcessMe.mp4 Output/Path/outputVideo.mp4\n

-Method 2: Save Frame Path/To/Larnx/Executable/Larnx_Back_End.exe 2 Path/To/Source/Video/ProcessMe.mp4 Output/Path/outputVideo.mp3 2000
+Please use apropriate "1" in first argument to specify command as Method 1.\n

-Please use apropriate "2" in first argument to specify command as Method 2.
+Method 2: Save Frame Path/To/Larnx/Executable/Larnx_Back_End.exe 2 Path/To/Source/Video/ProcessMe.mp4 Output/Path/outputVideo.mp3 2000\n
-The fourth argument is the video time in milliseconds at which to save the frame.
+Please use apropriate "2" in first argument to specify command as Method 2.\n The fourth argument is the video time in milliseconds at which to save the frame.\n

-Method 3: Trim Video
+Method 3: Trim Video\n
 In progress..
 README will be updated to expand on new methods